 It’s important to remember that you will not get any use out of buying a modem that has a higher speed than your internet service provider allows.
 If your plan only goes up to 60 Mbps, that’s all you’re going to get from your modem even if you buy one that boasts a speed of 1,000 Mbps.

 But if you work with a small ISP, you might run into some issues.
-If that’s the case, you should research what modem brands are compatible with your internet service before you buy.
+If that’s the case, you should research what modem brands are compatible with your internet service before you buy it.
 Giving them a call is a great way to get this done.

 Buying a cable modem doesn’t have to feel like a guessing game.
 All it takes is a little bit of research to figure out which modem will work best with your ISP.
 And once you’ve got a new, updated modem, your rural internet connection will work so much better.